Project

 Interesting blog post, by the way.
 I share your concerns that using higher-order functions to plug the limitations in XDM's data structuring facilities will lead to poor usability.
 I've been hoping, however, that we could use HOF as the formal underpinning, and then provide more usable facilities as a "syntactic sugar" layer on top.
 But there's definitely a question about whether richer data structures should or should not be modelled as XDM nodes, and it's interesting to see you addressing that question.
 It's related to questions about user-defined axes, I think.
 One possible route is to extend XDM so the nodes can participate in an arbitrary graph, using arbitrary axes for the inter-node relationships, and then to treat the model of an XML tree as a special case of this in which the axes are the ones that are currently defined in 2.0.
 Don't expect such radical thinking to be acceptable to the W3C WGs any time soon; but it's worth exploring at a research level.

-RE: Custom tree model - Added by Anonymous about 14 years ago
+RE: Custom tree model - Added by Anonymous almost 15 years ago

 Legacy ID: #8224206 Legacy Poster: Vladimir Nesterovsky (vnesterovsky)